VO2 max

-The recommendation should be valid even with the ambiguity between V̇O2 max and peak, as both measures are internally consistent so long as the same protocol is used.

-Expression
+Normalization per body mass

 V̇O2 max is expressed either as an absolute rate in (for example) litres of oxygen per minute (L/min) or as a relative rate in (for example) millilitres of oxygen per kilogram of the body mass per minute (e.g., mL/(kg·min)).
 The latter expression is often used to compare the performance of endurance sports athletes.
 However, V̇O2 max generally does not vary linearly with body mass, either among individuals within a species or among species, so comparisons of the performance capacities of individuals or species that differ in body size must be done with appropriate statistical procedures, such as analysis of covariance.

 Measurement and calculation

 Measurement

 Accurately measuring V̇O2 max involves a physical effort sufficient in duration and intensity to fully tax the aerobic energy system.
-In general clinical and athletic testing, this usually involves a graded exercise test (either on a treadmill or on a cycle ergometer) in which exercise intensity is progressively increased while measuring:
+In general clinical and athletic testing, this usually involves a graded exercise test in which exercise intensity is progressively increased while measuring: